Chaki: History

 A lacquer artist named Haneda Gorō, who lived in the era of Higashiyama culture and did lacquer work for Ashikaga Yoshimasa, is credited as the originator of this style of container for powdered tea which at first, as a rule, was black-lacquered.
 Records of tea gatherings held by Sen no Rikyū reveal that he used natsume, and that in his day natsume were used for koicha (thick tea).

 Types

 The basic type is the "Rikyū shape" (利休形 Rikyū-gata), which comes in three sizes: large (大棗 ō-natsume), medium (中棗 chū-natsume), and small (小棗 ko-natsume).
 With the orthodox Rikyū-gata natsume, typically finished in plain black lacquer inside and out, the lid fits onto the body at about 7/10 the distance up from the base.
 There is tremendous variation among the other different types and sizes of natsume, however.
 For example, the diameter of the flat type (平棗 hira-natsume) generally is about twice the dimension of the vessel's height.

 Koma (独楽) is the name for a spinning top.
 Originally from southeast Asia, it also became a popular motif.
 It can be categorised as a shimamono.

+Kōdai-ji bun natsume (高台寺文棗) is named after Kōdai-ji in Kyoto and features the imperial chrysanthemum seal and the paulownia seal of the regent Toyotomi Hideyoshi.